znly/rules_go/go/tools/gazelle/README.md

 * `# keep` on an entry to a `deps` or `srcs` attribute will instruct gazelle to keep that element even if it thinks otherwise
-* `# gazelle:ignore` in a BUILD file will instruct gazelle to leave the file alone.
+* `# gazelle:ignore` at the top level of a BUILD file will instruct gazelle to leave the file alone.

 ## Known Shortcomings